Taranpreet-devops/Terraform-AWS-Custom-VPC-Infrastructure-with-EC2-and-Nginx/README.md

 ---

-## 📋 Overview
+Terraform AWS Custom VPC Infrastructure with EC2 and Nginx Overview

-This Terraform project provisions a **complete AWS infrastructure** including a custom VPC, public subnet, internet gateway, route tables, security groups, and an EC2 instance running Nginx.
-It demonstrates Infrastructure as Code (IaC) best practices for AWS networking and automated server provisioning.
+This project provisions a complete AWS infrastructure using Terraform.
+It creates a custom VPC, public subnet, internet gateway, route table, security group, and EC2 instance.
+The EC2 instance is automatically configured to run an Nginx web server using a user-data script.

-**Perfect for:**
-- Learning AWS networking fundamentals
-- Testing web applications in a secure environment
-- Building a foundation for production deployments
-- Demonstrating Terraform capabilities
+The goal of this project is to demonstrate Infrastructure as Code (IaC) practices using Terraform to automate cloud infrastructure deployment on AWS.

-## 🏗️ Architecture Overview
+Architecture
+The infrastructure created by this project includes:
+Custom VPC
+Public Subnet
+Internet Gateway
+Route Table and Route Association
+Security Group
+EC2 Instance
+Nginx Web Server (installed automatically)

 ```mermaid
 graph TB